What is PREZCOBIX®?

 What should I tell my healthcare provider before taking PREZCOBIX®?

-- have liver problems, including hepatitis B or hepatitis C, have kidney problems, are allergic to sulfa (sulfonamide), have diabetes, have hemophilia, or have any other medical condition
+- have liver problems, including hepatitis B or hepatitis C, have kidney problems, are allergic to sulfa (sulfonamide), have diabetes, or have hemophilia.

 What are the possible side effects of PREZCOBIX®?